Discover The Joy Of Ornithology

 #5 Birds Help to Prevent Deadly Diseases

 When travelling by car in South Africa, and the world, you will undoubtedly come across roadkill.
 Or perhaps, if you’re a safari-goer, you’ll know all about the circle of life, where the predator kills the prey.
-When animals are killed and they decompose, birds and other smaller animals will feed off the carcass, getting rid of any remains.
+When animals are killed and decompose, birds and other smaller animals will feed off the carcass, getting rid of any remains.
 This helps to prevent diseases from developing and spreading.
 Birds such as vultures are scavengers and feed off the remains of animals.
 They are usually not too far away from a kill site, which helps with the quick consumption of remains.

-Birding in South Africa
+Bird-Watching in South Africa

-Birding is the act of observing birds in their natural habitat.
-Conservationists and bird lovers alike are joining in on this activity at a rapid rate and we can totally understand why.
+Bird-watching is the act of observing birds in their natural habitat.
+Conservationists and bird lovers alike are joining in on this activity at a rapid rate and we can understand why.
 In South Africa alone, there are about 856 recorded species of birds.
 According to BirdLife, 68 of these species are endemic or near-endemic and a whopping 132 are threatened or near-threatened.
 These statistics are from a 2018 report based on South African birdlife.

 Monitoring by bird watchers and research by ornithologists help us to better understand bird distribution, their ecology and historic traits.
 South Africa’s birds are incredibly diverse and are found in many habitats and biomes across the country.

 At Shamwari Private Game Reserve, located in South Africa’s Eastern Cape province, there are a host of beautiful birds that call the reserve home – a whopping 275 bird species to be exact.
 This is because the reserve includes five of the eight biomes found in the country.
-Shamwari’s elevation differs from as low as 197m in the south of reserve to as high as 650m in north.
+Shamwari’s elevation differs from as low as 197m in the south of the reserve to as high as 650m in the north.
 The difference in altitude contributes to different climates, plants and animals.
 The five diverse biomes bring about a wide variety of animal, bird and plant life.

 Birds found in South Africa’s Biomes